Activities for reducing stress and anxiety

 Exercise: There are endless offers of free online exercise sessions at the moment, including Instagram Live sessions with Barry’s Boot Camp and apps such as FIIT offering free sessions that can be done at home with no equipment.
-For the young people there are the already notorious, Joe Wicks daily YouTube PE lessons at 9am.
-Currently, we are only allowed out for exercise once per day so try to schedule one short indoor workout and then get out for a run or walk and a change of scenery.
-This might be the time to try your hand at using the Couch to 5K app or train for a marathon if you’re keen to stay outdoors for as long as you can.
+For the young people there are the already notorious, Joe Wicks YouTube PE lessons available.
+Getting out and about may feel like more of a privilege than ever right now so this could be the time to take the walks or runs you’ve been meaning to take for months.
+Perhaps try using the Couch to 5K app or train for a marathon if you’re keen to stay outdoors for as long as you can.

 Keep a ‘normal’ work routine: Create a workspace at home that is comfortable and offers little in the way of distraction.
 Try, as much as possible, to keep regular work hours and tidy away work items at the end of the day so your home can be a relaxing space.
 This advice is for everyone, staff, students and parents.

 Reading and Watching TV: This might be the best time to invest some time in your favourite box sets and those books you’ve been meaning to read.
 At stressful times light-hearted things are often the best, so consider lots of comedy and avoid the film ‘Contagion’ if you can.

 Meditation: Now might be exactly the right time to try meditation for the first time or commit to doing it everyday.
 Headspace are offering free sessions called ‘weathering the storm’ to help us all through this difficult time.
 You may also like to consider apps such as Calm and Insight Timer and explore what suits you and your needs.